-Finding the right domain name can be tough.
-It has to be memorable, match your branding, and of course, be SEO friendly.
-When it comes to picking a domain name, you might have ideas to spare or be entirely out of them; either way, some assistance in finding the right one can come in handy.
+The domain name has to be memorable, match your branding, and of course, be SEO-friendly.
+When it comes to picking a domain name, you might have ideas to spare or be entirely out of them; either way, some assistance in the form of a bulk domain checker can come in handy.

-In the case when you’re overflowing with domain name ideas, you need to narrow down your selection as much as possible.
-You want to get rid of the domain name ideas that are already taken, so you don’t waste time considering something that might never be available.
+In the case when you’re overwhelmed with domain name ideas, you need to narrow down your selection as much as possible.
+You want to get rid of the domain name ideas that are already taken.
+This will prevent wasting time considering something that might never be available.

 Both generating and checking the availability of domain names are tedious tasks and can require quite a bit of time and effort on your part.
 Even then, you might not end up finding what you were looking for.
-This was probably the reasoning behind the creation of the tools we will talk about in this article – bulk domain name checkers.
+This was probably the reasoning behind building bulk domain name checkers.

 Bulk domain name checkers are tools that easily take care of both generating and checking domain names.
 They can check (in bulk, of course) the availability of domains in full form (their name and extension), just the names, or combinations of the keywords you inserted.
 The fact that they do the checking in bulk is what makes them so powerful and what significantly eases and streamlines the process of checking domain name availability.

 Like most software tools nowadays, there is an abundance of bulk domain name checkers on the market.
 Different tools, of course, come with various features and limitations.
 For that reason, deciding which one to go for might come as a bit of a challenge to some people.
-To help you at least reduce the list of possible options, in this article, we have curated a list of 10 bulk domain name checkers you might want to check out.
+To help you reduce the list of possible options, I have curated a list of 9 bulk domain name checkers you might want to check out.

-When you enter just the domain name without the extension, each domain name will be checked under every TLD Octopoly supports (which is over 800 TLDs).
-The results of the domain name checking will show, both available and unavailable domain names.
-In the case of an unavailable domain name, there will be an option to do a whois lookup to see the details of the current owner.
+When you enter just the name without the extension (screenshot below), each domain name will be checked under every TLD Octopoly supports (which is around 410 TLDs).
+The results of the domain name checking will show both available and unavailable domain names.
+In the case of an unavailable domain name, there will be an option to do a bulk whois lookup to see the details of the current owner.
 The results are displayed on an endless scroll page, which will load more and more results as you continue to scroll.
-The tool is straightforward, with not as many features as Webmaster.ninja, but still undoubtedly an excellent tool.

 The search results can be filtered by manually typing in a TLD or by checking or unchecking an extension from the list of supported TLDs.
 You can also filter by bulk groups, which are basically domain name extensions grouped together based on a subject they all relate to, such as real estate, social, business, etc. Some of the more exciting bulk groups are the ones for legacy, ccTLDs, and featured TLDs.